keboola/connection-docs/components/index.md

 to modify a configuration without the changes being recorded.

 ### Compare Versions
-You can compare adjacent version using the compare button:
+You can compare adjacent versions by clicking the *compare* icon:

 {: .image-popup}
 ![Screenshot - Version List](/components/configuration-8.png)